Coloring Link Diagrams And Conway-type Polynomial Of Braids: Introduction.

 \section{Introduction.}

 In this work we consider link invariants arising from the Alexander-Conway and HOMFLY-PT polynomials.
-The HOMFLY-PT polynomial $P(L)$ is an invariant of an oriented link $L$ (see e.g. \cite{FYHLMO}, \cite{LM}, \cite{PT}).
+The HOMFLY-PT polynomial $P(L)$ is an invariant of an oriented link $L$ (see for example \cite{FYHLMO}, \cite{LM}, \cite{PT}).
 It is a Laurent polynomial in two variables $a$ and $z$, which satisfies the following skein relation:

 The HOMFLY-PT polynomial is normalized in the following way.
-If $O_r$ is an $r$-component unlink, then $P(O_r)=\left(\frac{a-a^{-1}}{z}\right)^{r-1}$.
+If $O_r$ is the $r$-component unlink, then $P(O_r)=\left(\frac{a-a^{-1}}{z}\right)^{r-1}$.
 The Conway polynomial $\nabla$ may be defined as $\nabla(L):=P(L)|_{a=1}$.
-This polynomial is a renormalized version of the Alexander polynomial (see e.g. \cite{Conway}, \cite{Likorish}).
+This polynomial is a renormalized version of the Alexander polynomial (see for example \cite{Conway}, \cite{Likorish}).
 All coefficients of $\nabla$ are finite type or Vassiliev invariants.

-Recently, invariants of conjugacy classes of braids received a considerable attention, since in some cases they define quasi-morphisms on braid groups and induce quasi-morphisms on certain groups of diffeomorphisms of smooth manifolds, see e.g. \cite{B,BK,Cal,CHH,w-signature,surfaces,HKM1,HKM2,Mal2,Mal1}.
+Recently, invariants of conjugacy classes of braids received a considerable attention, since in some cases they define quasi-morphisms on braid groups and induce quasi-morphisms on certain groups of diffeomorphisms of smooth manifolds, see for example \cite{B,BK,Cal,CHH,w-signature,surfaces,HKM1,HKM2,Mal2,Mal1}.

 In this paper we present a certain combinatorial construction of a 3-variable Laurent polynomial invariant $I(a,z,t)$ of conjugacy classes in Artin braid group $\B B_m$.
 We show that the polynomial $I(a,z,t)$ satisfies the Conway skein relation and the coefficients of the polynomial $t^{-k}I(a,z,t)|_{a=1,t=0}$ are finite type invariants of braids for every $k\geq 2$.
 We modify the polynomial $t^{-2}I(a,z,t)|_{a=1,t=0}$, so that the resulting polynomial is a polynomial invariant of links.
 In addition, we show that this polynomial equals to $zP'_a|_{a=1}$, where $P'_a|_{a=1}$ is the partial derivative of the HOMFLY-PT polynomial, w.r.t. the variable $a$, evaluated at $a=1$.
 Another interpretation of the later polynomial was recently given by the author in \cite{B1,B2}.